-The important point was that if we were to write down the size of our future renewal problem by assuming lots of technological change applying to renewal, why would we bother to undertake the technical research in the first place?
+The important point was that if we were to write down the size of our future renewal problem by assuming lots of technological change applying to renewal would take place anyway, why would we bother to undertake the technical research to make it happen?
 Moreover, as we looked around at that stage, most technology seemed to be applied to new assets, rather than replacement.

-Fortunately the renewal problem was not written away on paper, and new and exciting techniques of renewal were developed as the extent of future demand became clearer.
+Fortunately, the renewal problem was not written away on paper, and new and exciting techniques of renewal were developed as the extent of future demand became clearer.

-The point of future renewal projections is not to be accurate predictors but to provide useful guidance so that decision-makers can change the default future.
-If the renewal projections 'come true', then clearly they failed to do their job!
+The point of future renewal projections is not to be accurate predictors but to provide useful guidance so that decision-makers can take action to change the default future.
+If the renewal projections were to 'come true', then clearly they would have failed to do their job!